micropython/micropython/ports/nrf/README.md

 ## Set file system size

 The size of the file system on the internal flash is configured by the linker script parameter `_fs_size`.
-This can either be overriden by the linker script or dynamically through the makefile.
-By seting a value to the `FS_SIZE`.
+This can either be overridden by the linker script or dynamically through the makefile.
+By setting a value to the `FS_SIZE`.
 The number will be passed directly to the linker scripts in order to calculate the start and end of the file system.
 Note that the parameter value must be in linker script syntax as it is passed directly.